 If you consider yourself to be a bit of an adrenaline junkie or if you're looking for more adventure, Kings Creek Station is calling.
 The station is just 30 kilometres from Kings Canyon, one of the Red Centre's most remarkable natural landscapes, and the range of activities includes quad bikes and helicopter flights.

 'Glamping' – glamorous camping – has all of the best parts of camping but without the need to carry and set up a tent.
 The Dreamtime Escarpment Package by Kings Creek Station is a once-in-a-lifetime glamping experience.
 The spacious and airy tents are positioned along the escarpment, providing beautiful views from every angle.

-Most visitors to Uluru and the Red Centre stay for at least two or three nights - there is so much to see and do that one day is not enough.
-Check out more accommodation options at Northernterritory.com
+Most visitors to Uluru and the Red Centre stay for at least three nights – there is so much to see and do that one day is not enough.
+Check out these itineraries for more planning information.